Havre – Great Falls

 Steak and seafood lovers head for Eddies Supper Club.
 On Friday and Saturday nights, patrons enjoy the music around Eddies’ famous piano bar.
 The Sip-N-Dip Lounge is another hot spot in Great Falls.
 Sandwiches are wunderbar and a reasonable price at Wheat Montana Bakery & Deli.

 While rural in spirit, Choteau is still a sophisticated small town.
 Old Trail Museum is well-known for its dinosaur fossils.
-Plenty of friendly merchants, taverns, and good restaurants make Choteau a nice place to visit or a great overnight stopover.
-The Stage Stop Inn (406) 466-5900 offers extra nice accommodations and includes an indoor pool and a spa.
+Plenty of friendly merchants, taverns, and good restaurants make Choteau a nice place to visit or a great overnight stop over.
+The Stage Stop Inn (406) 466-5900 has extra nice accommodations and includes an indoor pool and a spa.

 Some of the most rugged and beautiful scenery in the West is found along the Missouri River, downstream from Fort Benton (pop.
 1,456).
 Magnificent towering sandstone cliffs and deep canyons border the river.
 Segments of the river are known as the White Cliffs region and the Missouri River Breaks.
 Kayaking and Canoeing are favorite activities along this stretch of the river.
 The federal government recently designated this area as the Upper Missouri Breaks National Monument.
 The wildness and solitude of the Missouri River make a float trip on the river an event long remembered.